sundgenomics/sundgenomics.github.io/pipeline_overview.md

 #### SnakePipes

-To run snakepipes run the following command and follow the instructions.
+To run snakepipes on dangpu server run the following command and follow the instructions.

 ```bash
 module load miniconda/latest snakePipes/2.5.4